hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - Braces are optional.
 - Without braces identation becomes significant to delimit a block of code.
-- An optional colon at the end of the line starts a new indentation block.
+- An colon at the end of the line starts a new indentation block.
-- End markers are optional.
+- _end_ markers are optional.

 ---